Donald Trump’s political success is based on racism

 With most Americans outside Trump’s core base exhausted by 3½ years of his presidency, many will vote Democrat, whoever the candidate.
 The desire for someone who can steady the ship may be enough to get people to the polls.

 Whether the current racial and social turmoil will become the defining moment of this campaign remains to be seen.
+Better-than-expected job figures on Friday may boost Trump’s standing.
 But there was a sharp contrast this week between the responses of Trump and Biden, who delivered a gracious speech in Philadelphia City Hall this week calling for leadership and unity.

 The election of Donald Trump in 2016 was at some level a reaction to the election of the first African-American president, but the pendulum always swings back.
 This week’s events could well mark the moment Trump lost the 2020 election.